Local Training

 To volley a ball means to hit it in the air without letting it bounce.
 All volleying must be done with the player’s feet behind the non-volley zone.

-- If a player’s momentum causes them to step on or over the non-volley line after hitting a volley they have committed a fault and lose the point.
+• If a player’s momentum causes him/her to step on or over the non-volley line after hitting a volley a fault has been committed.

-- If a player’s paddle, clothing, hat, or any part of their body touches any part of the non-volley zone while hitting a volley or because of their forward momentum after hitting the ball they lose the point!
+• If a player’s paddle, clothing, hat, or any part of the body touches any part of the non-volley zone while hitting a volley or because of the forward momentum after hitting the ball they lose the rally!

 Double Bounce Rule